enoch-sit/tool-chatbot-boilerplate/services/accounting-service/docs/AccountingFeatures.md

 - **Get User Credit Balance**:
   - `GET /api/credits/balance`: Authenticated users can retrieve their own credit balance.
   - `GET /api/credits/balance/:userId`: Administrators and supervisors can retrieve the credit balance of a specific user.
+The `userId` parameter can be either a user ID or an email address (URL-encoded emails are automatically handled).
 - **Check Sufficient Credits**:
   - `POST /api/credits/check`: Allows services to verify if a user has enough credits for a requested operation before execution.
 Expects `requiredCredits` in the request body.
 - **Calculate Credit Cost**: